oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 The RMSE calculated using the heat pump's monitored data is smallest for the quality grade 0.35 with 0.991 and larger for 0.30 with 1.123 and for 0.40 with 1.206 (cf. Tab.1).

+Tab.2: Root mean square error for different quality grades of the heat pump
 ============================= =============================
     Quality grade                   RSME
 ============================= =============================